Kombucha is a fermented tea that has been consumed for thousands of years.

-However, it's thought that the polyphenols block gene mutation and the growth of cancer cells, while also promoting cancer cell death (35).
+However, it's thought that the polyphenols block gene mutation and growth of cancer cells while also promoting cancer cell death (35).

-Kombucha is a probiotic-rich tea with many health benefits.
+Kombucha is a probiotic-rich tea with many potential health benefits.

-You can purchase it in the store or make it yourself at home.
-However, be very careful to prepare it properly.
+You can purchase it in stores or make it yourself at home.
+However, be sure to prepare it properly.

 The safer option is to buy kombucha at a store or online.
-Commercial products are good and considered alcohol-free, as they must contain less than 0.5% alcohol (42).
+Commercial products are tasty and considered alcohol-free, as they must contain less than 0.5% alcohol (42).